2025 Rhode Island Rams football team

-The 2025 Rhode Island Rams football team represents the University of Rhode Island as a member of the Coastal Athletic Association Football Conference (CAA Football) during the 2025 NCAA Division I FCS football season.
-The Rams are led by 12th-year head coach Jim Fleming and play their home games at Meade Stadium.
+The 2025 Rhode Island Rams football team represented the University of Rhode Island as a member of the Coastal Athletic Association Football Conference (CAA Football) during the 2025 NCAA Division I FCS football season.
+The Rams were led by 12th-year head coach Jim Fleming and played their home games at Meade Stadium.

 On July 28, it was announced that the 2025 Governor's Cup game against Brown would be played at the new Centreville Bank Stadium in Pawtucket on Friday, October 3, at 7:00 p.m.
 This will be the first football game held there.